marcoslucianops/DeepStream-Yolo/docs/YOLOv5.md

 # YOLOv5 usage

-**NOTE**: You can use the main branch of the YOLOv5 repo to convert all model versions.
+**NOTE**: You can use the master branch of the YOLOv5 repo to convert all model versions.

 **NOTE**: The yaml file is not required.